Who Can Apply:

 - An official or unofficial current academic transcript.

-- An essay which describes the applicant’s service project/event and demonstrates the applicant’s commitment to the health of the Black community (see application for details).
+- An essay which describes the applicant’s participation in a service project or event that benefits an underserved demographic of people with periods, and demonstrates the applicant’s commitment to the health of the Black community.

-- One letter of recommendation from a faculty member, advisor, or professor who supervised, led, or participated in the applicant’s service project/event.
+- One letter of recommendation that is written by a faculty member, advisor, or professor who supervised, led, or participated in the applicant’s (above) service project or event.